Skip to content

 4 min readWritten by Ali Jabbar

-Having the right paperwork ready before you apply for a mortgage saves time and reduces stress.
-This guide covers every document a self-employed borrower might need, how to obtain them, and what lenders are really looking for when they review your financials.
+Having your paperwork ready before you apply saves time and takes the pressure off.
+This guide runs through every document a self-employed borrower might need, where to get each one, and what lenders are actually looking for when they read your finances.
+For the wider picture, start with our [self-employed mortgage guide](/blog/self-employed-mortgage-guide).

 What are SA302 tax calculations?

-An SA302 is a summary of your income as calculated by HMRC based on your Self Assessment tax return.
-It shows your total income, tax due, and any payments made.
-Most mortgage lenders accept SA302s as primary evidence of self-employed income.
+An SA302 is HMRC’s summary of your income, worked out from the Self Assessment tax return you file.
+It lists your total income, the tax due, and any payments you’ve made.
+Most lenders accept it as the main evidence of self-employed income.

-You’ll typically need SA302s for the last two to three tax years.
-Make sure you file your Self Assessment promptly each year — late filing delays SA302 availability and can create unnecessary hold-ups in your mortgage application.
+You’ll usually need SA302s for the last two to three tax years.
+File your Self Assessment on time each year.
+Late filing holds up your SA302, and that can stall the mortgage application later on.

 How to get your SA302